dubboflux/piggflux/README.md

 On the client side, everything works exactly the same as with traditional session-based authorization.
 You can retrieve `Principal` object from the request, check user roles using the expression-based access control and `@PreAuthorize` annotation.

-Each PiggyMetrics client has a scope: `server` for backend services and `ui` - for the browser.
+Each puppyMetrics client has a scope: `server` for backend services and `ui` - for the browser.
 We can use `@PreAuthorize` annotation to protect controllers from  an external access:

 ``` java
 @PreAuthorize("#oauth2.hasScope('server')")